tmr08c/tmr08c.github.io/content/blog/2021/04/adding-randomness-to-factoires/index.md

 categories: ["testing", "ruby"]
 ---

-While tests help improve the robustness of your system, you are limited by the test cases and sample data used in your test suite.
+While tests can help to improve the robustness of your system, you are limited by the test cases and sample data used in your test suite.
 In this post, we will cover how to add randomness to your test as a way to reduce some of these limitations.
-The examples in the post will be using [FactoryBot](https://github.com/thoughtbot/factory_bot), but you should be able to apply similar concepts to [Rails' fixtures](https://guides.rubyonrails.org/testing.html#the-low-down-on-fixtures) and other testing tools as well.
+The examples in the post will be using [FactoryBot](https://github.com/thoughtbot/factory_bot), but you should be able to apply similar concepts to [Rails' fixtures](https://guides.rubyonrails.org/testing.html#the-low-down-on-fixtures) and other testing tools (and other languages even) as well.

 ## Sequences